Gustavo Silva (footballer, born 1999): Club career

 Gustavo Silva began his career with Taquaritinga, also playing for Sobradinho and Inter de Bebedouro before a move to Comercial in 2022.
 He enjoyed a successful loan spell in Portugal with Nacional across the 2022–23 and 2023–24 seasons.
 During the latter season, he scored 15 goals and added a further 12 assists in 40 appearances across all competitions.

 On 7 August 2024, Gustavo Silva joined Primeira Liga club Vitória de Guimarães on a four-year deal.
 On 29 August, he scored his first goal in a European competition for Vitória, netting the fourth goal in a 4–0 win over Zrinjski Mostar in the play-off round of the UEFA Conference League.
 On 6 October, he scored twice in a 2–2 draw against Boavista in the league.
 This strong start was slowed down by a muscular injury in January 2025, with an expected recovery time of two months.
+On 10 January 2026, Gustavo came on from the bench in the Portuguese Taça da Liga final against Braga in which Vitória won 2–1.